 Yeshua warned His disciples when He said, “Then they will deliver you up to tribulation and kill you, and you will be hated by all nations for My name’s sake” (Matthew 24:9).
 And Peter said, “Beloved, do not think it strange concerning the fiery trial which is to try you, as though some strange thing happened to you; but rejoice to the extent that you partake of Christ’s sufferings, that when His glory is revealed, you may also be glad with exceeding joy” (1 Peter 4:12-13).

-The final and climactic judgment was executed by God Himself, and not by a messenger, seraph, or agent.
+God Himself executed the final, and climactic judgment, and not by a messenger, seraph, or agent.
 No other created being could have distinguished the seed of the firstborn.
 Only God can, for it says, “I will pass through the land of Egypt on that night, and will strike all the firstborn in the land of Egypt, both man and beast; and against all the gods of Egypt I will execute judgment: I am the LORD” (Exodus 12:12).

-This final judgement was executed at “the division of the night,” otherwise known as midnight.
-And so it shall be with the coming of our Messiah, for it says, “And at midnight a cry was heard: Behold, the bridegroom is coming; go out to meet him!”
+This final judgment was executed at “the division of the night,” otherwise known as midnight.
+And so, it shall be with the coming of our Messiah, for it says, “And at midnight a cry was heard: Behold, the bridegroom is coming; go out to meet him!”
 (Matthew 25:6).

 The Festival Meal

-The festival meal (Shulchan Orech), begins with eating a hard-boiled egg dipped in salt water.
+The festival meal (Shulchan Orech), begins with eating a hard-boiled egg dipped in saltwater.
 There were two Temple offerings given on the Passover; the Paschal Lamb (Korban Pesach), and the festival sacrifice (Korban Chagig’yah).
-With destruction of the Temple, these offerings were symbolically replaced on the Seder plate by a shank bone (Zeroah) representing the Paschal Lamb, and an egg (Beitzah) representing the festival sacrifice.
+With the destruction of the Temple, these offerings were symbolically replaced on the Seder plate by a shank bone (Zeroah) representing the Paschal Lamb, and an egg (Beitzah) representing the festival sacrifice.

 There are differing opinions about who is the angel of death.
 What we do know however is that “death” is the greatest enemy of God and man, and will be the last enemy to be destroyed; “Then comes the end, when He delivers the kingdom to God the Father, when He puts an end to all rule and all authority and power.
 For He must reign till He has put all enemies under His feet.
 The last enemy that will be destroyed is death” (1 Corinthians 15:24-26).
 And it will be destroyed.
 This is God’s final victory and the very end of the age when the Lord makes a “new heaven and a new earth, for the first heaven and the first earth had passed away” (Revelation 21:1).